Poles Distribution of PVI Transcendents close to a Critical Point (summer 2011): Introduction

-The above asymptotic expansion is true only when $x\to 0$ in a sector not containing the zeros of both $y_1(x)$ and $\sum_{n=1}^\infty x^{n-1} y_n(x)$ (in this case, the leading term $1/y_1(x)$ of the expansion is computed also in \cite{Bruno6} \cite{Bruno7}).
+The above asymptotic expansion is true only when $x\to 0$ in a sector not containing the zeros of both $y_1(x)$ and $\sum_{n=1}^\infty x^{n-1} y_n(x)$ (in this case, the leading term $1/y_1(x)$ of the expansion is computed also in \cite{Bruno6} and \cite{Bruno7}).

-The distribution of the poles is studied in Section \ref{statement}.
 We expect that the poles of $y(x)$ are close to the zeros of $y_1(x)$ as $x\to 0$, because $y(x)^{-1}\sim y_1(x)$.
-The first step is therefore to find the zeros of $y_1(x)$.
-They are given in Proposition \ref{pro3}, as the two sequences of points
+It is to be remarked that any considerations about the poles of $y(x)$ must be done for $|x|$ smaller than the radius of convergence of the series (\ref{pro2y}).